SillyTavern/SillyTavern-Extras/talkinghead/README.md

 #### Tips for Stable Diffusion

+**Time needed**: about 1.5h.
+Most of that time will be spent rendering lots of gens to get a suitable one, but you should set aside 20-30 minutes to cut your final character cleanly from the background, using image editing software such as GIMP or Photoshop.

-It is possible to create a suitable character render with Stable Diffusion.
+It is possible to create a `talkinghead` character render with Stable Diffusion.
 We assume that you already have a local installation of the [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui-rembg) webui.

 - Don't initially worry about the alpha channel.
-You can add that after you have generated the image.
+You can add the alpha channel after you have generated the image.
-- Try the various VTuber checkpoints floating around the Internet.
+- Try the various **VTuber checkpoints** floating around the Internet.
   - These are trained on talking anime heads in particular, so it's much easier getting a pose that works as input for THA3.
   - Many human-focused SD checkpoints render best quality at 512x768 (portrait).
 You can always crop the image later.
 - I've had good results with `meina-pro-mistoon-hll3`.